fokx/tauri-plugin-android-fs/README.md

 There are three main ways to manipulate files:

 ### 1. Dialog
-Opens the file picker to read and write user-selected files.
+Opens the file/folder picker to read and write user-selected entries.

 ```rust
 use tauri_plugin_android_fs::{AndroidFs, AndroidFsExt};